dart-lang/site-www/src/tools/pub/automated-publishing.md

 By limiting who can create tags matching your _tag pattern_, you can limit who can publish the package.

 At this time, the [tag protection rules][5] lack flexibility.
-You may want to restrict who can trigger publishing using GitHub Deployment Environments, as outlined in the next section.
+You might want to restrict who can trigger publishing using GitHub Deployment Environments, as outlined in the next section.